-This is Hewlett-Packard Company SWOT analysis in 2013.
+This is Hewlett-Packard Company SWOT analysis.
 For more information on how to do a SWOT analysis please refer to our article.

 January 1, 1939

 Computer hardware and software, IT services and consulting

 $ -12.650 billion (2012)

 Apple Inc., Cisco Systems, Inc., Dell Inc., Fujitsu Limited, International Business Machines Corporation, Lenovo Group Limited, Microsoft Corporation, Oracle Corporation, Samsung Electronics Co., Sony Corporation and many others.